ctwitty/ctwitty.github.io/_posts/2016-09-25-Hardware-strategy-in-the-IoT-age.md

 Cloud players, have a different story than *Devices* and *Connectivity*.
-Regardless of the type of IoT device, chances are that the data it generates will end up in the data centers of one of 5 companies: Google, Amazon, Facebook, Microsoft or Baidu.
+Regardless of the type of IoT device, chances are that the data it generates will end up in the data centers of one of 4 companies: Google, Amazon, Microsoft or Baidu.
 These companies will clearly benefit the most from the IoT revolution.

 Will they "own" the IoT space?
 They certainly face less competition and higher